psychemedia/island-storynotes/worsley/richard_easy.md

 with the lady, she was perfectly immaculate; but relative to her assiduities and attentions as an Hostess by 1

 give the mere English reader a better idea of the signification of this appellation, they resemble the rooms under the piazza, Covent Garden, which are immediately over the ground floor.
-We may then suppose our doughty knight, or barren- knight“ (though not of the woeful countenance) to be lodged in the second tier of apartments.
+We may then suppose our doughty knight, or barren- knight" (though not of the woeful countenance) to be lodged in the second tier of apartments.
 Opposite to bim, level, was a Bordel deternie, or a

 emen,